F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

 The goal is to leverage the previous import scenario in order to carry and ingest the WAF Policy from one BIG-IP to another while keeping its state through Terraform.

-The WAF Policy and its children objects (parameters, urls, attack signatures, exceptions, etc.) can be tightly coupled to a BIG-IP and/or can be shared across multiple policies depending on the use case.
+The WAF Policy and its children objects (parameters, URLs, attack signatures, exceptions, etc.) can be tightly coupled to a BIG-IP and/or can be shared across multiple policies, depending on the use case.

 Pre-requisites
 --------------